malharinamdar/malharinamdar.github.io/_projects/02-nnmusic.markdown

 Hence, combining my hobby and passion has led me to create this project.

-My upcoming project where I delve deep into deep learning and build a music generation system using LSTM and CNN techniques.
+My upcoming project where I build a music recommendation system.

+code available at <a href="https://github.com/malharinamdar/buildspace">repo</a>